 Security vulnerabilities abound in the modern enterprise.
 Deploying any new set of vulnerability management tools inevitably leads to a flurry of vulnerability reports, leaving cybersecurity teams with a significant amount of work to properly manage these risks.

-Those efforts led to lengthy hunts around the enterprise, seeking out the systems and teams responsible for addressing different issues.
-Today, the added complexity of cloud services is increasing vulnerability management challenges.
+Those efforts lead to lengthy hunts around the enterprise, seeking out the systems and teams responsible for addressing different issues.
+Today, the added complexity of cloud services, IoT and edge computing is increasing vulnerability management challenges.

-Capturing a picture of an enterprise's existing vulnerabilities to protect systems and data against cybersecurity threats is only possible with modern vulnerability management software.
-These platforms have evolved significantly over the past several years -- from simplistic network vulnerability scanners to comprehensive suites that integrate vulnerability information collected from systems and data wherever they reside.
+Vulnerability management platforms have evolved significantly over the past several years -- from simplistic network vulnerability scanners to comprehensive suites that integrate vulnerability management information collected from systems and data wherever they reside.

-Web application scans supplement network scans by providing a deep dive into issues specific to web development, such as SQL injection, cross-site scripting and cross-site request forgery attacks.
-Addressing the results of these scans is often tricky in a cloud environment, depending on who developed and maintained the web app:
+Vulnerability management programs supplement network scans with web application scans to obtain a deep dive into issues specific to web development, such as SQL injection, cross-site scripting and cross-site request forgery attacks.
+Depending on who developed and maintained the web app, addressing the results of these scans is often tricky in a cloud environment, such as in the following scenarios:

 - Vulnerabilities in applications developed by internal teams may be addressed directly by those teams.